justlovediaodiao/Noi/README.md

 ## Features

-- Tap app icon to show floating multi-line input dialog
-- Press Enter to send content to notification bar
+- Input content and tap Noi buttion to send content to notification bar
 - Tap notification to edit content
-- Only one notification is kept in the notification bar

-## Tech Stack

-- Kotlin
-- Android SDK 24+
-- No persistent storage required

 ## Signing Configuration